mvcss/mvcss.github.com/source/index.md

 CSS, for all its simplicity, is a difficult language to manage in large-scale implementations.
 Naming, paths to abstraction, structure, and methodologies are all free-form; MVCSS seeks to provide order for these sorts of projects.

-Keeping with the architecture motif, applications are split into three major categories: *Foundation*, *Components*, and *Structures*.
+Keeping with the architecture motif, applications are split into three major categories: [*Foundation*][foundation], [*Components*][components], and [*Structures*][structures].
 If Foundation represents tools, materials, and the ground level, Components are akin to creating a window from those materials, and Structures would be a number of windows and doors creating a wall.

 <!-- Nicktique: not something we need for the initial launch of v4, but something visual here would really help drive the main structure point home.
 An illustrated diagram of the foundation -> component -> structure setup, perhaps. -->